Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 Wanting to benefit from scalability and cost-efficiency of cloud technologies, organizations are increasingly migrating their monolothic applications to microservice and serverless based architectures.
 This migration is usally a long and difficult process.

-**Why?** Because whether you are implementing a microservices or serverless based architecture, the most time consuming part of the migration process involves **decoupling** the monolith base into smaller, more refined components.
+**Why?** Because whether you are implementing a microservices or serverless based architecture, the most time consuming part of the migration process involves **decoupling** the monolith base into smaller, more refined services while ensuring that those services maintain desirable properties of a distributed system (autonomy, scalability, etc..).

 And this decoupling process will be much more frustrating and tedious than neccessary if the code does not have certain **characteristics** that make it easy *to split up into smaller pieces*.

 In this article I'll outline four principles of object oriented code and how each of them **faciltate** the process of decoupling of a monolithic application into smaller components intended to run in the cloud.

 ## Do One Thing Well